 Capital gains are the proceeds you receive from the sale of a capital asset.
 The definition of a capital asset varies, but includes things such as collectibles, stocks, bonds, dividends and real estate.
 The IRS taxes gains on capital assets differently depending on the type of asset that was sold; the main determining factor is how long the asset was held.
 How you are taxed also depends on your filing status, as well as the amount of income you earned for the year.

-Short term capital gains are taxed at your ordinary income rate, and long term capital gains are taxed at either 0, 15 or 20 percent.
+Although short term capital gains are taxed at your ordinary income rate, long term capital gains receive more favorable treatment, with tax levels at either 0, 15 or 20 percent.
 There are exceptions for depreciated commercial real estate and other special cases like collectibles.

 Understanding Capital Gains Tax

 For tax purposes, the IRS classifies any capital gains on the sale of capital assets as either long-term or short-term gains.
 The difference between the two is determined by how long you held onto the asset before selling it.
 Short-term capital gains are gains you realized from the sale of a capital asset you’ve held onto for less than a year before selling it.

 In this case, the IRS will tax these capital gains at your regular income tax rate.
 Depending upon your tax bracket, you could find yourself paying a higher rate on part of your income up to the 2017 maximum tax rate of 39.6 percent or 2018 maximum of 37 percent.
 Also, if your income exceeds a certain threshold, you will have to pay an additional 3.8 percent Medicare surtax on both long and short-term capital gains as part of the Affordable Care Act.
 You can generally use a capital gains calculator program to compute the tax or follow the IRS instructions to apply the relevant tax rates.